 Robyn Ada McKay is a piper/whistle player from the outskirts of Glasgow.
-Recently graduating from the Royal Conservatoire of Scotland on the BMus(Hons) Scottish Music - Piping Degree course as well as being a member of St. Laurence O'Toole Pipe Band from Dublin, Eire and studying on Cape Breton Island, NS she has been heavily influenced by a wide variety of styles within the traditional music genre.
+Graduating from the Royal Conservatoire of Scotland on the BMus(Hons) Scottish Music - Piping Degree course as well as being a member of St. Laurence O'Toole Pipe Band from Dublin, Eire and studying on Cape Breton Island, NS she has been heavily influenced by a wide variety of styles within the traditional music genre.

 Born in Renfrewshire, Robyn began her piping career as a member of Johnstone Pipe Band, before joining the Grade 3 (then Grade 1) St Laurence O'Toole Pipe Band, from Dublin.
 Over the past 16 years, she has been privileged in experiencing both extremes of the piping spectrum by receiving tuition from Iain MacFadyen, a legend of the solo competition circuit, and Finlay MacDonald, a highly respected piper that needs no description in the modern folk piping scene, developing a love and passion for both the roots and transformation of piping.

-Travelling to Ireland every month since the age of 14 to play with St. Laurence O’Toole Pipe Band of Dublin, she found a love for Irish music, and after receiving tuition from Scott Wood at her school on the penny whistle she successfully auditioned and moved to the Highlands to finish off high school at Sgoil Chiuil na Gaidhealtachd, also known as Plockton Music School.
+Travelling to Ireland every month since the age of 14 to play with St. Laurence O’Toole Pipe Band of Dublin, she found a love for Irish music, and after receiving tuition from Scott Wood at her high school on the penny whistle she successfully auditioned and moved to the Highlands to finish off high school at Sgoil Chiuil na Gaidhealtachd, also known as Plockton Music School.

 She is also a keen Scottish step dancer, performing and practicing weekly with the Kelvingrove Dancers - a small yet enthusiastic group of Scottish Step Dancers.